 Below are also two samples provided for reference.

-IF YOU ARE UNSURE OF HOW TO FILL THIS OUT, CONTACT MS. MIHIC between May 16th and 26th in the afternoons in Student Services.
+IF YOU ARE UNSURE OF HOW TO FILL THIS OUT, CONTACT MS. MIHIC between May 16th and 26th during periods 7 and/or 8 in Student Services.
 She will help.

 SAMPLE APPLICATION – TRADES

 SAMPLE APPLICATION – PHYSICAL EDUCATION